No 28 Shipyard Najin

-No 28 Shipyard Najin is a shipbuilding company located north east of the Najin Port in Rason, North Korea.
+No 28 Shipyard Najin is a shipbuilding company located north east of the Port of Najin in Rason, North Korea.
 It is believed to be one of a few shipyards in the port area.

 The first reports of the shipyard came from then classified information in the 1980s from the CIA indicated a shipyard building a then 32m midget submarine. and Taechong-class patrol boat/submarine chaser.

 The company is believed to have built the Najin-class frigate, Soho-class frigate and one of the Nampo-class corvette used by the Korean People's Navy.